 The district has funded schools with dollars based on a formula that employs a combination of average daily attendance (ADA) and average student enrollment.
-Beginning in 2004-05, grade level units were calculated based on 100% ADA.
 The formula also provides additional resources based on student weights for special populations that generally parallel the state's funding formula.

 • Special Education 0.15

-• State Compensatory Education (50% Economically
+• State Compensatory Education (Economically Disadvantaged) 0.10

-Disadvantaged & 50% At-Risk 0.15
+• State Compensatory Education (At-Risk) 0.10

 • Gifted and Talented 0.12

 • Career and Technology (CTE) 0.35

 • Bilingual/ELL (English Language Learner) 0.10

 • Homeless 0.05

 • Refugee 0.05

 The weighted pupil allocation requires the district to address some situations not covered by the state student weights.
 Additional weights will be determined by the district to provide for additional program opportunities for students.
 In all cases, funds will be budgeted based upon some form of enrollment or ADA or a combination of both.
-Careful consideration will be given to each new weight created.
-The creation of a new weight for each and every program area is discouraged, as it tends to create inequity.
+Careful consideration will be given to any new weight created.